Defining Disability Insurance: Protecting Your Financial Security

-The ability to make a living is the most important asset area much miss when financial planning.
+The ability to make a living is the most important asset area missed when financial planning.

 The likelihood of illness or accident increases every year and while some illnesses and accidents are fully recoverable your income during recovery may be threatened.